Monish-Alavalapati/ShapeRecognition-using-FourierDescriptors/README.md

 ## Prerequisites

 To run this project, ensure that you have MATLAB installed on your machine.
-The project has been tested on MATLAB version X.X, and it is recommended to use a similar or later version.
+The project has been tested on MATLAB version R2023b, and it is recommended to use a similar or later version.

 ## Getting Started